Help Stop the Exploitation of Cows for Food and Leather in Just 10 Seconds

 Cows who haven’t already died are then unloaded from the truck, but many are too frightened to leave, so they’re shocked with electric prods or dragged off with chains.

-After the cows are off the truck, workers attempt to stun them by shooting them in the head with a captive-bolt gun.
+After the cows are off the truck at the slaughterhouse, workers attempt to stun them by shooting them in the head with a captive-bolt gun.
 Workers then hang them up by one leg, cut their throats, skin them, and gut them.
 Some cows remain fully conscious throughout the entire process.

 It doesn’t have to be this way.
 It shouldn’t be this way.
 There are more vegan meat options available now than ever before!
 If you’re looking for whole-food, plant-based proteins, we’ve got you covered.
 Going out to eat?
 These days, it’s easy to find vegan burgers, pizza, and more at chain restaurants.
 There’s simply no excuse to continue eating cows or any other animals.